WICG/Realms-Initialization-Control/README.md

 ### Limitations

-Unfortunately, this taught us implementing such a user-land solution comes with some fundamental flaws:
+Unfortunately, implementing a user-land solution comes with some fundamental flaws:

 #### Scalability

-Surprisingly, there are too many ways to create same origin realms, and the list keeps on growing as the web evolves.
+There are too many ways to create same origin realms, and the list keeps on growing as the web evolves.
 Constantly chasing all the different ways of forming a new realm and attempting to patch them doesn't scale.

 #### Hermeticity

-Even when focusing on the ways we are aware of, it became clear that some of them are simply unaddressable in user-land.
+Some of those ways are unaddressable in user-land.
 Building a bulletproof virtualized solution seems to be impossible.

 Race condition in iframe initialization is one example of this - successfully reaching capabilities from a new realm is possible before its `load` event is emitted and reliably determining the earliest moment it becomes available is not feasible: